realyoterry/windows-defender-disabler/README.md

 A simple BAT file that adds registry values to permanently disable Windows Defender.

 > [!NOTE]
-> If you believe this is unsafe, check the [disabler.bat](disabler.bat) file.
+> If you believe this is unsafe, check the [disabler.bat](disabler.bat) and [undo.bat](undo.bat) files.
 It simply adds 32-bit DWORD entries to the registry to disable Windows Defender protection.
+All of the code is open-source, so no need to worry about security vulnerabilities.

 ## Steps for Usage